Special dividends are like surprise money for shareholders, though you can also seek out companies that are about to pay them. Here’s how.

 To Buy or Not to Buy

 Take Warrior Met Coal, Inc. (HCC), for example.
 Ian Wyatt, editor of Dividend Confidential, and one of our contributors, closely watches for upcoming special dividends.
-Last spring, he recommended HCC, as the company was getting ready to pay its third special dividend since November 2017!
+In spring of 2019, he recommended HCC, as the company was getting ready to pay its third special dividend since November 2017!
 Altogether, those dividends amounted to around $20—that’s a pretty good return, especially since the company’s shares were trading around $20 when the first special dividend was paid in 2017.

 *This post has been updated from an original version, published in 2017.